-For this reason, the Koo Open Cube is provides an extremely clear field of view, which is further enhanced by the single lens construction. the lens are also ventilated so they don't fog up as you ride.
+For this reason, the Koo Open Cube provides an extremely clear field of view, which is further enhanced by the single-lens construction.
+The lens is also ventilated, so they don't fog up as you ride.

-The Koo Open Cube is also highly customisable: both the arms and the nose-pad can be adjusted so the glasses sit on your face more easily.
-Using the pivotable arms, the Koo Open Cube can be tilted in three different positions, depending on your preference.
+The Koo Open Cube is also highly customisable: the arms and the nose-pad can be adjusted, so the glasses sit on your face more easily.
+Depending on your preference, the Koo Open Cube can be tilted in three different positions using pivotable arms.

 Oakley's eyewear is usually on point, and these are insanely good.

-You can easily forget you're wearing the Jawbreaker, and they’re adjustable at the temple to three different lengths, to accommodate for various helmets, and big heads.
+You can easily forget you're wearing the Jawbreaker, and they’re adjustable at the temple to three different lengths to accommodate various helmets and big heads.

 POC makes some of the most safety-conscious and technical products this side of fellow Swedes Volvo.
 These weatherproof sunglasses aren’t afraid of anything, least of all fog and drizzle.
-The polycarbonate lenses are treated so that water simply pearls off (no windscreen wiper fingers for you!) and dirt and grime banished.
+The polycarbonate lenses are treated so that water pearls off (no windscreen wiper fingers for you!), and dirt and grime are banished.

-All of the lens tints available have been optimised for road cycling, meaning you’re more likely to spot potential hazards like potholes in time to skirt disaster.
-Thanks to a Grilamid flame, they’re also flexible, giving these glasses a winning combo of near-weightlessness and durability.
+All lens tints available have been optimised for road cycling, meaning you’re more likely to spot potential hazards like potholes in time to skirt disaster.
+They're also flexible thanks to a Grilamid flame, giving these glasses a winning combo of near-weightlessness and durability.